ironbar/arc25/docs/modeling/Iteration_07_optimize_ttt_on_evaluation_set.md

 The best learning rate seems to be around 2e-4, there is no evidence that lora 32 is better.

+### Number of predictions

+Let's study if increasing the number of predictions has a significative effect on the accuracy.

 ## Conclusion

 ## Next steps